-The Singing Teacher answers your questions ...
+The Singing Teacher answers your FAQ ...

 Do people who sing live longer?
-A joint Yale and Harvard study showed that for some people singing promoted healthy minds and hearts.
+A joint Yale and Harvard study showed that singing promoted healthy minds and hearts.
 This, in turn, boosts longevity.
-In fact, studies have shown that singing can help lower blood pressure, improve brain health to reduce risk of dementia and can help with depression symptoms.
+In fact, studies have shown that singing can help lower blood pressure, improve brain health to reduce the risk of dementia and can help with symptoms of depression.

 Can adults learn to sing?
 Absolutely!
 Singing is such a cathartic release of emotional expression for everyone – no matter your age, whether you want to be a professional or simply improve your shower singing!
 It can help with your confidence, mood, musicality and even your mental health by warding off dementia and depression!

 Can I teach myself to sing?
 Everyone can learn how to improve their singing if they have a passion for singing.
 There are some well-known singers who are self-taught, but that doesn't mean they can't benefit from learning proper breathing technique, letting go of vocal tensions, etc. No one knows it all and we can all learn and improve.
 It can save you a lot of time too when a singing teacher can diagnose the vocal issue(s) quickly.

 Do singers like their own voice?
 Singer often don't like the sound of their own voice.
 This feeling of dissatisfaction with their own singing and/or speaking voice is referred to as “voice shame,” and it can be challenging for a singer's self esteem.